This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 - At an embassy or consulate of the Philippines in your jurisdiction (if you are not not eligible for visa free entry).

-- On arrival at an international airport in the Philippines. (if you are eligible for visa-free entry).
+- On arrival at an international airport in the Philippines. (if you are eligible for visa-free entry or visa and arrival).

 - Online, through the website of the Manila Economic and Cultural Office (for Taiwanese visitors only).

-It takes anywhere between two to ten working days to process a Philippines visa application.
-The time it takes for a visa to be processed depends on the specific embassy or consulate in which you apply.
+It takes about 5 working days to process a Philippines visa application.
+The time it takes for a visa to be processed depends on the specific embassy or consulate you apply to.

 Whether you have all your documents in order or not also affects the processing time of your application.
 However, you should always apply well in advance of the time you intend to travel.